Angle Cut Grilles

 Your final step is using 9Wood’s provided touch-up finish to touch up the ends with the proper color and then you’re ready to dry-fit your panel and make sure it fits.
-Once the finish is dry you can move back to the installation location, make sure that the panel fits.

 If you have any questions about field cutting or would like to talk about details specific to your project, please contact 9Wood and we’ll put you in touch with the right person.
 As always, thank you for watching and we’ll see you next time.

 - 16″ Framing Square

 - #2 Ticonderoga Pencil

 - 2″ 3m, or equivalent, Yellow Painters Tape

 - Pry bar